FaradaIC-Sensors/FaradaICSensorsModuleProtocol_v0.1/FaradaICSensorsModuleProtocol_v1.0.md

 CRC16 function used by the module is [CRC-16/CCITT-FALSE](https://reveng.sourceforge.io/crc-catalogue/16.htm) (width=16 poly=0x1021 init=0xffff refin=false refout=false xorout=0x0000)
 CRC is computed from body of the frame (**STX** and **ETX** aren't included).

-Impementation used in module's firmware:
+Implementation used in module's firmware:

 ```C
 static const uint16_t crc16_tab[256] = {